“Remember Me”

 We’ve all lost loved ones who have had a hobby or unique interest or talent for which we fondly remember them.
 And once they are gone, seeing that thing, hearing that sound, or anything specific to that person has the potential to bring us comfort.
 Whether it’s butterflies, coins, music, crafts, or classic cars, hobbies and unique interests leave a legacy.

-For my dad it was classic cars and certain motorcycles.
+For my dad it was classic cars and motorcycles.
 He worked on them and knew them by make, model, and year.
 My children and I have the same enthusiasm.
-We honor
+We honor the engineering, history, and art of the classics, and welcome the gentle reminder of my wonderful dad whenever we see one that he owned or admired.

-One day after exercising, I looked around the floor and saw a scattering of disposableplastic water bottle lids.
+One day after exercising, I looked around the floor and saw a scattering of disposable plastic water bottle lids.
 I knew my husband had been in the room.
 I can’t explain it, but he is unable to throw them away.
 There is a decent-sized trash can in the room, unobstructed, conveniently located by the door, but these little lids are everywhere but in the trash receptacle.
 If he dies before me, I will always think of him fondly when I find these plastic circles everywhere around the house, the yard, our cars, like Hansel and Gretel’s trail of breadcrumbs.

-Because of this thought about dying and leaving a legacy, I asked my beloved groom, if I should die first, what something will remind him of me, he said, “Oh, there are so many things.”
+Because of this thought about dying and leaving a legacy, I asked my beloved groom, if I should die first, what is something that will remind him of me, he said, “Oh, there are so many things.”
 Name one.
 He said, “peace signs” and found a reason to scurry out of the room.

 What will people remember you for?
-If you have nothing wonderful to bring themcomfort and fond memories, change that right now.
+If you have nothing wonderful to bring them comfort and fond memories, change that right now.
 Find an interest, or let your personal uniqueness be known, share what matters, give those you leave behind something to remember you by and a reason to smile when they encounter that special thing.
 It lets them know you are always with them.

 Share

-By Lori Shutrump February 26, 2026
+By L. A. McMurray February 26, 2026

-By Lori Shutrump February 26, 2026
+By L.A.
+McMurray February 26, 2026

 This piece is about me answering the call for action!
 Supporting human rights any way I can.

-By Lori Shutrump February 16, 2026
+By L.A.
+McMurray February 16, 2026

 This is about me answering the call for action!